On Az\'ema-Yor processes, their optimal properties and the Bachelier-drawdown equation: The Bachelier--drawdown equation

 \subsection{The Bachelier equation}

-In particular, Bachelier \cite[pp.287--290]{Bach} considered and "solved" an SDE depending on the supremum of the solution, $\td Y_t=\f(\ovl Y_t)\td X_t$ which we call the Bachelier equation.
-Let $U\in \Uinvset$ and $V\in \Uinvset$ its inverse function with derivative $v$.
-From \eqref{eq:aystochinteg} and \eqref{eq:maxAY} we see that the Az\'ema--Yor process $Y=M^U(X)$ verifies the Bachelier equation for $\f(y)=1/v(y)$.
+In particular, Bachelier (\cite{Bach}, pages 287--290) considered and ``solved'' an SDE depending on the maximum of the solution, $dY_t=\varphi(\ovl Y_t)\,dX_t$ which we call the Bachelier equation.
+Let $U\in\Uinvset$ and $V\in\Uinvset$ its inverse function with derivative $v$.
+From \eqref{eq:inversedif} and \eqref{eq:maxAY} we see that the Az\'{e}ma--Yor process $Y=M^U(X)$ verifies the Bachelier equation for $\varphi(y)=1/v(y)$.
 Now, we can solve the Bachelier equation as an inverse problem.
-We present a rigorous and explicit solution to this equation which proves to be surprisingly simple.
-We note that a similar approach is developed in Revuz and Yor \cite[Ex.VI.4.21]{ry}. \begin{theorem} Let $(X_t:t\ge 0)$, $X_0=a$, be a max-continuous semimartingale.
-Consider a positive Borel function $\f:[a^*,\i)\to (0,\i)$ such that $\f$ and $1/\f$ are locally bounded.
-Let $V(y)=a+\int_{a^*}^y\frac{\td s}{\f(s)}$, and $U$ its inverse defined on $(a,V(\i))$.\\ The Bachelier equation
+We present a rigorous, simple and explicit solution to this equation.
+We note that a similar approach is developed in Revuz and Yor~\cite{ry}, Exercice~VI.4.21. \begin{theorem} Let $(X_t\dvtx t\ge0)$, $X_0=a$, be a max-continuous semimartingale.
+Consider a positive Borel function $\varphi\dvtx [a^*,\i)\to(0,\i)$ such that $\varphi$ and $1/\varphi$ are locally bounded.
+Let $V(y)=a+\int_{a^*}^y\frac{ds}{\varphi(s)}$, and $U$ its inverse defined on $(a,V(\i))$.